-Now, on to the descriptions of each mode on your camera dial.
-Here they are in order of least control to most control by the photographer.
+Here we will quickly go through the modes on the mode dial on your camera.
+We’ll talk about them in the order of least control to most control by the photographer.

 Auto Mode: This mode is known among snooty photographers as “Idiot Mode.”
 When you use this mode, you essentially turn your camera into a point and shoot (although with better image quality due to the bigger sensor).
 In this mode, the computer in your camera controls every setting on your camera and your are powerless to do anything about it.

 Don’t use this mode.
-If you really want the computer to set everything for you, use Program mode, which is discussed next.
+If you really want the computer to set everything for you (which I don’t recommend), use Program mode, which is discussed next.

 Program Mode: In this mode, the computer in your camera sets all the exposure settings.
 However, if you wish, you can adjust the aperture or the shutter speed up or down.
 When you do that though, the computer will make a corresponding adjustment to keep the exposure where it thinks it ought to be.
 In other words, if you shorten the shutter speed by one click, the computer will open up the aperture by one click to offset the change you just made and keep the exposure the same.

-If you don’t understand exposure yet or you are just not comfortable operating the camera settings on your own yet, use this mode.
+If you don’t understand exposure yet or you are just not comfortable operating the camera settings on your own yet, you can use this mode.
 The computer won’t let you stray from an automatic exposure so your picture should be ok, but you can adjust the aperture or the shutter speed as you gain a little confidence with your camera.
+You should make it a priority to move on to Aperture Priority Mode or Manual mode as soon as you can though.

 Shutter Priority Mode: I’m not going to dwell on this mode because nobody uses it.
 Basically, you set the Shutter Speed and the computer sets the Aperture.
 I suppose it could have some application where you absolutely must use a given shutter speed, but that is pretty remote and in any case there are other ways to do that.
 Forget about this mode.